 - Those with an eligible Arrival-Departure Record

-Beyond that, it doesn't matter if you are a dependent or independent student.
-Anyone who meets this criteria can apply for financial aid, regardless of their age.
+Beyond that, it doesn't matter if you are a dependent or independent student, or a graduate or undergraduate student (more on that later).
+Anyone who meets these criteria can apply for financial aid, regardless of their age.

 Don't let your household income stop you from applying either.
 There are no income limits for filling out the FAFSA.
 Even if you don't think you'll be eligible for aid, you may be surprised.
 In the event the federal government doesn't award assistance, your state or college may have different requirements and provide independent aid based on your FAFSA information.

 When is the Deadline to Submit the FAFSA?

 The earlier you submit your FAFSA, the better.
 Some financial aid programs have a limited amount of funds.
 If you wait to submit your FAFSA, those funds may be depleted, and you could miss out on money you would have received had you submitted your application earlier.